 You can explore palm tree forests, mountainous peaks, as well as rocky coasts.
 One such area is the Morne Seychelles National Park which is situated on the largest island in Seychelles, Mahe.
 The park has seven trails that lead to Coco de Mer palm forests, all the way to Port Victoria viewpoints, and through the breathtakingly beautiful green carpet flora that covers the entire reserve.

 The colonial history Seychelles it a mixed heritage drawn from France, Africa, and Britain.
 This has resulted in a varied and rich culture which can be experienced in the food and drink.
 When there, you will discover that seafood is a prominent feature in the Seychelles menus.
 A large number of spices and flavorings are used in foods ranging from delicate Asian dishes to hot and spicy Cajun varieties.

 As for the drinks, you can try the local brew, Seybew, which is a refreshing and light Bavarian-style beer that is perfect for a hot day.

 Wonders of the Sea

-You can experience paradise round the year thanks to the six marine national parks that are excellent for snorkelling and scuba diving.
-You can get the rare chance of swimming among hawksbill turtles, whale sharks, or snorkel through colourful tropical fish and corals.
+You can experience paradise round the year thanks to the six marine national parks that are excellent for snorkeling and scuba diving.
+You can get the rare chance of swimming among hawks bill turtles, whale sharks, or snorkel through colorful tropical fish and corals.

 If you are into diving, then puffer fish and stingrays can give you company you in the Shark Bank.